Skip to main content

 When testosterone is introduced into the body, a portion of it is naturally converted into estradiol, a form of estrogen, by an enzyme called aromatase.
 While men require a certain amount of estrogen for bone health, cognitive function, and cardiovascular protection, excessive conversion can lead to an imbalanced testosterone-to-estrogen ratio.

-This can result in side effects like water retention and gynecomastia, and it can blunt some of the of therapy.
+This can result in side effects like water retention and gynecomastia, and it can blunt some of the metabolic benefits of therapy.
 Anastrozole is an aromatase inhibitor.
 It works by binding to the aromatase enzyme, blocking its ability to convert testosterone to estrogen.

 Its inclusion in a protocol is a precision tool, used judiciously to maintain the delicate balance between these two critical hormones.
 The dose is carefully managed through regular blood testing to ensure estrogen levels remain within an optimal range for male health.